machard/appjector/appjector.container.md

   </tr>
   <tr>
     <td>
-    or just dependencies. in this case modules definition can not be used as no app path is specified. this can be useful to create mocked modules
+    or just dependencies. in this case modules definition can not be used as no app path is specified.
      <pre lang="javascript">
 appjector.container({
   dep : {},